rw3iss/api-data-tools/readme.md

 Then, also add a schema.json file to this directory, defining your schema.
 See examples folder for example schemas.
-This uses the node-db-migrate property types, and the standard JSON specification, ie:
+This uses the node-db-migrate property types, and the standard JSON sp ecification, ie:

 ```
 {